Derek White (racing driver)

 Derek White (born December 9, 1970) is a Canadian professional stock car racing driver.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 2 Ford F-150 for Reaume Brothers Racing, and the No. 69 Ford F-150 for MBM Motorsports, and part-time in the ARCA Menards Series, driving the No. 31 Toyota for Rise Motorsports.
-He has previously competed in the NASCAR Xfinity Series and the NASCAR Canadian Tire Series.
+He currently competes part-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 53 Chevrolet Camaro for Joey Gase Motorsports with Scott Osteen, part-time in the NASCAR Craftsman Truck Series, driving the No. 69 Ford F-150/Ram 1500 for MBM Motorsports, and part-time in the ARCA Menards Series, driving the No. 66 Ford for MBM.
+He has previously competed in the NASCAR Canadian Tire Series.

-In March 2016, White was arrested and charged for smuggling tobacco from the United States into Canada, and was suspended indefinitely by NASCAR a few days later.
+In March 2016, White was arrested and charged with smuggling tobacco from the United States into Canada, and was suspended indefinitely by NASCAR a few days later.
 He was eventually reinstated by NASCAR after the Canadian Superior Court overturned his case.